This Chocolate Frozen Yogurt with Cherries easy to make, rich and creamy, fat free and the ideal refreshing summer dessert.

 - Sometimes — but not always — fat free can mean added chemicals and/or more sugar.
 Always ask when you’re out because most fro yo shops have a list of the ingredients that you’re free to look at.

 - In general, frozen yogurt has fewer calories and less saturated fat than ice cream.
-(My Fat Free Cherry Chocolate Frozen Yogurt recipe has 229 calories per serving.)
+(My Fat Free Chocolate Frozen Yogurt recipe has about 229 calories per serving.)

-This Cherry Chocolate Frozen Yogurt recipe is a lovely summer dessert – any time of the day.
+This Chocolate Frozen Yogurt with Cherries is a lovely summer dessert – any time of the day.
 I hope you enjoy making the recipe and every last bite!

 - Line a large, mesh strainer with a double layer of paper towels, and place it over a large, deep mixing bowl.
 Add the yogurt, cover with plastic wrap, and let it strain the refrigerator for at least 6 hours, and ideally overnight.
 (Straining the liquid from the yogurt will help prevent your frozen yogurt from being too icy.)